medhatassm/Ekko/Readme.md

 ### Header

-Header have the logo & navigation links to sections in website.
+The header has the logo & navigation links to sections in the website.

-1. first we make header `position` relative to make it take all width of screen without interferes property of our container (padding , margin).
+1. first we make the header `position` relative to make it take all the width of the screen without interfering property of our container (padding, margin).

-2. then i create a box-shadow to make header look like navigation bar (stander design).
+2. then I create a box-shadow to make the header look like a navigation bar (stander design).

-3. after that i make the container be flex to make elements inside it get to next to each other, and make it wrap for mobile screen (not in media query).
+3. after that I make the container flex to make elements inside it get next to each other and make it wrap for mobile screen (not in media query).

 ```
 .header {